 Difference Between Private Equity vs Hedge Fund

-Private Equity vs Hedge Fund in this, Private equity funds can be defined as the investment mechanism of private equity companies in a company that is privately held for the purpose of gaining ownership in the equity capital of a company or earning a higher rate of returns.
-Private equity firms might even choose to invest in a public limited company solely for the purpose of delisting the same from the stock exchange or in other words vesting the public listed company with the status of a private limited company.
+Private Equity vs Hedge Fund in this, Private equity funds can be defined as the investment mechanism of private equity companies in a privately held company to gain ownership in the equity capital of a company or earn a higher rate of returns.
+Private equity firms might even choose to invest in a public limited company solely for the purpose of delisting the same from the stock exchange or, in other words vesting the public listed company with the status of a private limited company.

-Below are the Top 12 comparison between Private Equity vs Hedge Fund :
+Below are the Top 12 comparisons between Private Equity vs Hedge Fund :

 Key Differences Between Private Equity vs Hedge Fund

 The key differences between private equity and hedge funds are provided and enumerated as follows:

 - Hedge funds are closed-ended investment funds, while private equity funds are closed-ended investment funds.

 - Hedge funds are riskier when compared with private equity funds.